jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 ## Reverse Search

-Per [@!RFC9536, section 2], if a server receives a reverse search query with a searchable resource type of "autnums" ([@!I-D.ietf-regext-rdap-rir-search, section 5]), a related resource type of "rpki1_x509_resource_cert", and a BGPSec Router Certificate property of "handle", then the reverse search will be performed on the autonomous system number objects from its data store.
+Per [@!RFC9536, section 2], if a server receives a reverse search query with a searchable resource type of "ips" ([@!I-D.ietf-regext-rdap-rir-search, section 5]), a related resource type of "rpki1_x509_resource_cert", and an X.509 Resource Certificate property of "handle", then the reverse search will be performed on the IP network objects from its data store.

+Similarly, if a server receives a reverse search query with a searchable resource type of "autnums", a related resource type of "rpki1_x509_resource_cert", and an X.509 Resource Certificate property of "handle", then the reverse search will be performed on the autonomous system number objects.

-(#reverse_search_registry) and (#reverse_search_mapping_registry) include requests to register new entries for autonomous system number searches in the RDAP Reverse Search and RDAP Reverse Search Mapping IANA registries when the related resource type is "rpki1_x509_resource_cert".
+(#reverse_search_registry) and (#reverse_search_mapping_registry) include requests to register new entries for IP network and autonomous system number searches in the RDAP Reverse Search and RDAP Reverse Search Mapping IANA registries when the related resource type is "rpki1_x509_resource_cert".

 # RDAP Conformance